MetroManSR/MetroWeb/en/balkeon/docs/phonology.md

 ### Consonants

-There are 15 consonants, here is the list:
+There are 17 consonants, here is the list:

-- B, C, D, F, G, H, K, L, M, N, P, R, S, T, Y.
+- B, C, D, F, G, H, K, L, M, N, P, R, S, T, X, Y, Z.

-With the consonants the only issue would be the `C` that never appears alone, but accompanied by the `H`.
-In conclusion, they are almost the same sounds as in English, only in smaller quantities.
+## Modern Consonants

+For `C` its sound is `CH`, since its adoption it has been spread and pretty much replaced the `CH` affricative.
+If you still want to use `CH` no one can tell you not to.

+For `X` its sound is `SH` its use is less recommended than `C` for `CH` but it is just a stylistic choice.

+For `Z` its sound is `TS` its use is also barely recommended, another stylistic option.

 In case you need to know, the IPA for Y is: [ʝ](https://es.m.wikipedia.org/wiki/%EA%9E%B2). *That is your average Spanish ll/y*